-Wonderful, I’d gotten rid of her.
-But the four gholam escorting me would be harder to lose.
-Thankfully, I only needed a few minutes.
+Wonderful, she’d bought my excuse.
+But the four gholam escorting me would be harder to trick.
 As we traveled by carriage toward the Sand Palace, we passed by the Shrine of Saint Rizva.
-Barely anyone beneath its sandstone arches — an almost forgotten relic.
+Barely anyone beneath its sandstone arches — an almost-forgotten relic.
 Shouts and clamor from the adjacent coffeehouse assured worshippers would get no peace, anyway.

 I ordered the carriage driver to stop and stepped outside.

 “I would pray, for a moment,” I said to the gold-clad gholam captain, sitting high upon his horse.

 “Mistress,” he said.
 Ah, at least someone knew my proper title.
 “This shrine is known as a gathering place for degenerates.
 You can pray at Saint Jamshid’s, up ahead.”

 I shook my head.
 “Saint Rizva was a peacemaker.
 I would seek her intercession, so my diplomacy with the Sylgiz bears fruit.”

 “We’ll come with you, then,” the captain said.

 “Into the women’s section?
 That would be scandalous.”
 I raised my eyebrow.
 “I think I can survive five minutes in a shrine.”

 Elderly women sat on the faded sandstone in the women’s section, reciting holy words and flicking prayer beads.
 They ignored the tall and frankly stunning man standing behind them.
 Hadrith stood with his arms crossed; he’d cut his curly hair short, but his combed beard grew longer each day, now reaching his chest.